YuukanOO/streamy/README.md

 ### Streamy.user([socket])

 Retrieve the meteor user.
 On the server, you should provide the socket object to retrieve the user associated.

-### Streamy.userSockets(user_ids) Server-only

-Retrieve sockets for a specific set of users.
-You should provide the desired users as an array of user ids.